What You'll Learn in this Blog:

 Using Shopify Reports and Third-Party Tools

-For a more detailed analysis of cart abandonment, Shopify’s reports offer in-depth insights, allowing you to drill down into specific behaviors.
 Shopify Reports provide data on customer behavior throughout the entire purchase funnel, from adding items to the cart to leaving the checkout page.

 To access Shopify Reports: